OpenRefine/OpenRefine/docs/docs/manual/facets.md

 cells["First Name"].value[0] == cells["Last Name"].value[0]
 ```

 That expression will look for the first letter (the character at index 0) of each entry and compare them.
-Then it will facet your rows into `true` and `false`.
+Then it will facet your rows into “true” and “false.”

 You can learn more about text-modification functions on the [Expressions page](expressions).